sherwinps/CRT-COI/README.md

-# Red Team CredOps Infiltrator Resources
+# Red Team CredOps Infiltrator Certification resources

 Some of the resources I used in preparing for the CRT-COI certification exam...